-21. In the case of insurance policies where the insured is insured against third party liabilities, when the insurer/takaful operator makes a cash payment, his entitlement to a deemed input tax would still depend on the GST registration status of the insured (subject to condition in paragraph 20(b)).
+21. In the case of insurance policies where the insured is insured against third party liabilities, when the insurer/takaful operator makes a cash payment in settlement of a claim by the third party, his entitlement to a deemed input tax would still depend on the GST registration status of the insured (subject to condition in paragraph 20(b)) and not the recipient (third party) of the cash payment.